elastio/roxide/roxide-librocksdb-sys/README.md

 and Jeremy Fitzhardinge
 https://github.com/jsgf/rocksdb-sys

-# Updating to a new version
+# Updating to a new version of RocksDB

 1. `cd` to the `rocksdb` submodule directory where the RocksDB sources are checked out
   1. Update the `rocksdb` submodule to the tag for whatever the new release is.